All Episodes

 Yes.

-Well, the the thing about this is again, I hate to bring it straight back to wrestling to the the the dynamic here is that the government makes big promises and doesn't follow through on the promises.
+Oh, no, but the dynamic here is that the government makes big promises and doesn't follow through on the promises.

-The numbers aren't as high as they should be, they're not as high as should be promised.
+The numbers aren't as high as they should be.

-If you just go by the public statements, then you would think that uh uh Trump was doing an amazing job cleaning everything up and that they had taken out of all Antifa following Charlie Kirk's assassination.
+If you just go by the public statements, then you would think that Trump was doing an amazing job cleaning everything up and that they had taken out of all Antifa following Charlie Kirk's assassination.

-Most people just go by the headlines though.
+Most people just go by the headlines, though.

-But what really makes it real to them is the counter reaction.
+But what really makes it real to them is the counter-reaction.

-They go, Well, Trump says he's doing something, and the left is acting like he's doing something.
+The fact that you have these protests going out, which are also hugely amplified, they go, well, Trump says he's doing something, and the left is acting like he's doing something.

 So they must be solving all of our problems.

-I got what I voted for award.
+I got what I voted for, award.

-And then you look into it and you go, fell for it again award.
+And then you look into it and you go, fell for it again, award.

 Right.

-But yeah, just to say as regards to so the city council declared in 2017, as they say, the status is a sanctuary city, and that basically means that city employees will not enforce federal immigration law.
+But yeah, just to say as regards to, so the city council declared in 2017, as I say, the status as a sanctuary city.

-City dollars cannot be spent to enforce federal immigration law, and city equipment cannot be used to enforce it either.
+City dollars cannot be spent to enforce federal immigration law.

 So a total rebellion just from the city.